that1cooldude/browser-redaction-tool/README.md

 - Application data stored in `~/.local/share/TextRedactionSystem/`
 - Adapts to various desktop environments

-## Optional Components
+## Required and Optional Components

-- **spaCy NLP**: Enhances entity recognition but application functions without it
+### Required Components
+- **PySide6**: UI framework (explicitly installed via requirements.txt)
-- **SQLite3**: Built into Python's standard library, no separate installation needed
+- **SQLite3**: Database for storing terms and settings (included with Python's standard library, no separate installation needed)
+- **cryptography**: Used for secure storage of sensitive data
+- **regex**: Enhanced regular expression support
+- **pyyaml**: Configuration file parsing

+### Optional Components
+- **spaCy**: Enhances entity recognition with NLP capabilities (application functions without it, but with reduced features)

+## Cross-Platform Notes

+When developing or running on Windows:
+- Use PySide6 instead of PyQt6 for better compatibility
+- Enable high DPI scaling for modern displays
+- Use Windows-specific UI adjustments for better performance

 ## License